sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 (See below for details on `mergePaths()`)

-A failure during job abort cannot be recovered from except by re-executing the entire query:
+A failure during job commit cannot be recovered from except by re-executing the entire query:

 ```python